bbarad/docker/README.md

-# docker
+# Docker
-My docker files
+A collection of docker images that I am maintaining, centered around computational structural biology.